ariel17/ariel17.github.io/_posts/2021-05-04-yes-you-hate-continuous-delivery.md

 ---
 layout: post
-title: Yes, you hate Continuous Delivery (and your team too)
+title: Yes, you hate Continuous Delivery (and your team does too)
 date: 2021-05-04 10:47 -0300
 ---